Trams in Kraków: Type EU8N

 A total of 40 Type EU8N trams were rebuilt from E6 trams and C6 trailers formerly in service in Vienna.
 Reusing the bogies from C6 trailers, Autosan produced a new low-floor module which was inserted between the two sections of the E6 tram.
 The assembly took place at the workshop of MPK Kraków.
 The first rebuilt unit was rolled out in 2010.
 The trams also received air-conditioning and a passenger information system.

 Stadler Lajkonik

+The first Stadler Tango Lajkonik tram was delivered to Kraków in December 2019.
+On 18 June 2020, the first wagons operated on regular lines.
+The first contract assumes delivery of 50 wagons, the second order consists of 60 ordered vehicles.
+Which brought the number up to 110.

-The first of 50 "Lajkonik" low-floor trams built by Stadler was delivered on 12 December 2019.
-The initial order of 35 trams was signed in January 2018, with a further 15 trams ordered in January 2019.
-Stadler Lajkonik is from Stadler Tango Family, it was designed by Stadler & Solaris Consortium, but shortly after the contract was awarded, Stadler acquired the Solaris Tram division.
+These trams (although manufactured by a different company) are structurally similar to the Bombardier NGT8 wagons and consist of 3 sections and are 33.4 m long.
+Two vehicles are equipped with lithium-ion traction batteries allowing operation without overhead lines, and the remaining wagons will have the option of installing such batteries.
+Stadler Lajkonik is from the Stadler Tango Family and was designed by a Stadler Rail and Solaris Bus & Coach Consortium, but shortly after the contract was awarded, Stadler acquired the tram division of Solaris.

 Former types

 In addition to the cars in regular service, Kraków has a tram museum which is a part of the Muzeum Inżynierii Miejskiej (Museum of Urban Engineering) and it is located in the Św.
 Wawrzyńca Depot in Kazimierz district.